Offshore wind power

 - Building wind farms offshore makes sense in very densely populated coastal regions with high property values, because high property values makes onshore development is expensive sometimes leads to public opposition.

-Although offshore wind is often the most talked about part of the wind sector, today it represents about 2% of global installed capacity.
-In 2014 1,713 MW of new offshore capacity was added, bringing the total to 8,759 megawatts.
+Although offshore wind is often the most talked about part of the wind sector, today it represents about 3% of global installed capacity.
+In 2015 3,398 MW of new offshore capacity was added, bringing the total to over 12,107 MW.

 While electricity from onshore wind farms is already cheaper than conventional power in an increasing number of markets, relatively high costs remains the biggest challenge for offshore wind development.
-However, according to a study commissioned by EWEA in 2015, offshore wind cost could be reduced to EUR 90/MWh (USD 94) by 2030.
-The report says that the sector will have nearly reduced the levelised cost of energy to EUR100 per MWh by 2020, by which time cumulative installed capacity in European waters is expected to have tripled to 23.5 GW.
-Key actions to reduce cost include: deploying larger turbines to increase energy capture (a 9% saving); encouraging greater competition (7%); commissioning new projects – keeping volume up (7%) and tackling supply-chain challenges (3%).
+However, according to a study commissioned by E&Y in 2015, offshore wind cost could be reduced to EUR 90 per MWh (USD 94) by 2030.
+The report says that the sector will have nearly reduced the LCOE to EUR 100 per MWh by 2020, by which time cumulative installed capacity in European waters is expected to have reached 23.5 GW.

 Offshore Wind in Europe: Walking the Tightrope to Success, Ernst & Young, 2015.

-For more information about global offshore development worldwide see latest Global Wind Report (Chapter on Global Offshore) here.
+For more details about offshore wind development worldwide see latest GWEC’s Global Wind Report Chapter on Global Offshore here.